Amber-Pittman/node-test2-guided/LectureNotes.md

             * For the start command, set it to production so that it's a little different from the watch command.

         * If you wanted to specify the port on other environment variables without a .env file, specify another port on an environment with PORT=5000 (or something like that).
 You just separate them with spaces.

+            * What about for secret stuff?

+                * You can't set environment variables this way.
+If you have secret values, this is only for values that are not sensitive.

+                * If they are sensitive, you have to use .env files.

     ```
     "scripts": {